 Not only does Rainbow Cone make awesome ice cream and yogurt, it’s been doing it since 1926.

-For some this has become an annual tradition, for others it’s too much, but you have to push yourself to the limit at least one year, so it might as well be the year there’s a damn Beatle headlining!
-That still sounds kind of weird, right?
+For some, this is an annual tradition.
+For others, it’s too much to handle, but you need to push yourself to the limit at least one year so it might as well be the year local hero Chance the Rapper is finally headlining.